20 Tips For Buying A Home

 10. Try to see yourself in the home.

-Sometimes when you view a home it will be filled to the brim with the current owner’s things.
+Sometimes when you view a home, it will be filled to the brim with the current owner’s things.
 Learning to see past the clutter to the potential of the home for you may allow you to find better deals than you would otherwise.
 This is why real estate agents often recommend to seller clients to clear all the clutter before listing their home for sale.
 Cluttered homes can sell for less money when those with a lack of vision can’t see past it.

 11. Use a reputable home inspector.

 Find a home inspector that is a part of the American Society of Home Inspectors, or someone your real estate agent knows and trusts.
-You want someone who knows what he or she is doing, and is not motivated to miss issues to encourage a sale.
-It is also advisable to find your own inspector if you do not know your real estate agent well.
+You want someone who knows what he or she is doing and is not motivated to miss issues to encourage a sale.
+It is also advisable to find your inspector if you do not know your real estate agent well.
 The last thing you need is a real estate agent recommending you use their favorite inspector because he is not that thorough.
-While most real estate agents are honest people there are always a few bad apples in any industry you need to be on the lookout for.
+While most real estate agents are honest people, there are always a few bad apples in any industry you need to be on the lookout for.

 12. Make sure all renovations are up to code.

-If a renovation was done without a permit, it may not have been done right.
+If a renovation was done without a permit, it might not have been done right.
 No permit means that the work was not reviewed by an inspector, something you do not want in your new home.
 You might be wondering why a seller would bother not getting a permit for work done on their home.
 There are usually three reasons for this:

 - It costs money to get permits.
-When you put on an addition you are typically paying for permits for electrical, plumbing, and the general building inspector.
+When you put on an addition, you are typically paying for permits for electrical, plumbing, and the general building inspector.
 Many owners just don’t want to bother paying the fees.